web3masons/MetaSwap/README.md

 ### Demo

+The easiest way to see how it works is to watch this demo video:

+_link to video-here_

 A demo version of metaswap is deployed to https://metaswap.io.
 It has hard-coded accounts to enable easy in-person demoing on a mobile phone.
 It is currently only enabled for Lightning Network, Kovan and Rinkeby.

-The best way to see how it works is to watch this demo video:

-_link to video-here_

 ### Why